KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 Query Preview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The QBE panel allows you to preview the results of your query.
+The QBE editor allows you to preview the results of your query.
+The QbE editor can be opened directly from the left side menu **My Data** > **Models**.

-The Smart automatically shows the preview of you query.
+The Smart functionality of the QbE automatically shows the preview of you query.
-The Advanced view contains a *Play* icon located in the top right corner of the panel that opens a window with the results of the query.
+The Advanced functionality of a QbE view contains a *Play* icon located in the top right corner of the panel that opens a window with the results of the query.

 .. figure:: media/preview_1.png